 - Intel’s network cards are in short supply and have seen a recent spike in demand.
 Intel is now allocating more of its substrate supply to the production of mobile CPUs in hopes of gaining traction against AMD in this segment.
 This is making the supply of Ethernet cards even more limited as Intel turns its attention away from network cards.
 (7)

-The shortage of server components is not expected to to ease until Q4 2021 at the earliest, and many analysts believe that the situation could be extended into 2022.(3)
+The shortage of server components is not expected to to ease until late 2022 at the earliest, and many analysts believe that the situation could be extended beyond that.(3)

 (1) “Bitcoin and Chip Makers Are Caught in a Bad Romance,” published by The Wall Street Journal